sdupjj/ACAK/README.md

 ﻿# ACAK
 1. Current version: 0.9.3 i
 2. Current status: only core code is provided.
-3. If you have any comments, please send to me sdupjj1987@163.com .
+3. If you have any comment/suggestion/idea/complain, please send to me sdupjj1987@163.com .

 # Please download the XLSM file and explore it：）